OpenClaw Does Everything. You Still Have to Type.

 Prerequisites

-- macOS 15+ (Sequoia)
+- macOS 14+ (Sonoma)

-- nerw installed and connected to your mesh (
+- OpenClaw installed and gateway running (

 SpeechButton config.toml

-# ~/.config/speechbutton/config.toml [general] model = "parakeet-v3" language = "en" auto_punctuation = true [audio] vad_enabled = true vad_silence_threshold = 1.0 # Send to PM agent via nerw P2P mesh [[hotkey]] key = "RightCommand" channel = "9" name = "openclaw" transform = "prompts/default.md" exec = "nerw send linux-server/tolki-pm"
+# ~/.config/speechbutton/config.toml [global] model = "parakeet-tdt-0.6b-v3-int8" language = "en" auto_punctuation = true [vad] enabled = true chunk_silence_sec = 1.0 # Send to OpenClaw agent via HTTP API [[hotkey]] key = "RightCommand" channel = "9" name = "openclaw" transform = "__local__" exec = "integrations/send_openclaw.py"

 Transform — spoken task → structured agent command